ltruncel/Bertelsmann_60daysofudacity/README.md

 - P-value: A p-value is the probability that observed results (the coefficient estimate) occurred by chance.
 The lower the p-value the higher the probability that a relationship exists between the predictor and target variable.
 When a predictor variable has a p-value < 0.05, the relationship between it and the target variable is considered to be statistically significant.<br>

 - R-Squared: It represents the amount of variation in the target variable explained by the variation in the predictor variables.
 The higher the r-squared, the higher the explanatory power of the model.

+## Day 15 - 12.24.20

+:cherry_blossom: It's tough to get work done on Christmas Eve but I managed to review a playbook for [linear regression](https://d17h27t6h515a5.cloudfront.net/topher/2017/May/5915face_linear-regression-playbook/linear-regression-playbook.pdf). <br>

+:cherry_blossom: I also began the practice project to predict diamond prices. <br>